 Being part of Britain

 We value and celebrate the diverse heritages of everybody at The Pines School.
 Alongside this, we value and celebrate being part of Britain.
 This means that we celebrate British traditions and customs in the course of the year; for example, Harvest Festival during the autumn term and trips to the pantomime in at Christmas.
-We also value and celebrate national events, a recent example being the 100th anniversary of the start of World War One.
+We also value and celebrate national events, a current example being the 100th anniversary of the end of World War One.

 Further, children learn about being part of Britain from different perspectives, to understand the physical forming and placement of our country and the impact of significant figures.